dartmouth-cs98/21f-headlines-api/README.md

 ## Architecture

 - Node.js / Express server
-- Talks to Question Gen (for scraping news and generating questions) and talks to the database (which has game and user data).
+- Talks to Question Gen (for scraping news and generating questions) and talks to the database (which has game and user data)

 ## Setup